hasanbasricaglayan/upfluence-stream-analyzer/README.md

 - `server.port` - Port number for the HTTP server (default: `8080`)

 **Setup:**
 The repository includes a `config.example.json` file as a template in `config`.
 Copy it to create your own `config.json` in `config` folder.
-Do not forget to set the `stream.url` field.

 **Note:** `config.json` is gitignored to prevent accidentally committing sensitive or environment-specific settings.
 Always use `config.example.json` as the template.